-CKM solutions, both sapiens and robotic, offer game changing possibilities for healthcare.
+Sapiens offer game changing possibilities for healthcare.
 Read more about healthcare use cases.

 The IoT connects systems, appliances, vehicles, anything with electronics, software, sensors, or actuators.
 The connectivity which enables these things to exchange data creates opportunities for efficiency improvements, economic benefits, and reduced human exertions.

 However, these benefits can only be realized if the proliferating volumes of data and commands required to manage these devices can be intelligently and autonomously managed.
-CKM can tame the IoT, making human control of the digital connected world magically easy.
+Sapiens can tame the IoT, making human control of the digital connected world magically easy.
 Use case.

 The cost of mistakes in industrial systems can be extremely high.
 Structure failures, a growing concern as the country’s civil infrastructure ages, can be catastrophic.
 Today, remote fixed sensors, or data gathered from mobile platforms such as drones, offer the potential to ensure safe operation as well as the structural integrity of industrial and civil infrastructure – but manual analysis of accumulated masses of data is expensive and error prone.

-CKM applications can put cost-effective, automated human expertise in the loop to ensure real-time or accumulated sensor data is analyzed and acted upon when and where needed.
+Sapiens applications can put cost-effective, automated human expertise in the loop to ensure real-time or accumulated sensor data is analyzed and acted upon when and where needed.

 Space operations is extremely data intensive and the cost of a failure can be astronomical.
 Up until now the expense of a mission control center full of highly trained human operators has been considered acceptable.
 However, today’s burgeoning commercial space industry is changing that equation.

-CKM sapiens are ready to make that dream a reality.
+Our sapiens are ready to make that dream a reality.

 The first wave of sapiens applications in this industry will replace those annoying telephone option menus.
 More sophisticated sapiens will be capable of taking on roles now performed by humans in many call centers where personnel are really acting as little more than a language interface between a caller and information in a computer system.